Frequently Asked Questions.

 the person

-Yes, an AED needs regular maintenance and checks to ensure if the AED is in working-state.
+Yes, an AED needs regular maintenance and checks to ensure if the AED is working.
+AED’s do regular

 CPR (Cardiopulmonary Resuscitation) is an emergency life-saving procedure performed when the